Roman Catholic teaching holds that there are seven sacraments which Christ instituted and entrusted to the Church.

 The sevenfold list of sacraments is often organized into those of: initiation (into the Church, the body of Christ), that is, Baptism, Confirmation, and the Eucharist; healing sacraments, that is, Penance and the Anointing of the Sick; and sacraments at the service of communion and the mission of the faithful, that is, Holy Orders and Matrimony.

 Are you interested in becoming a Catholic?
 Or do you know someone who is?
 Enquiry forms are at the back of the church.
-Our meetings will be every Tuesday at 7:30 pm in the parish centre.
+Our meetings will be every Tuesday from 7 pm to 8 pm in the parish centre.

 For more information, contact Rachel (Parish Secretary) 020 7937 4778 or speak to one of the priests after Mass.